Installation of the Early Warning System is Complete at Pickwick Dam

 TVA’s Pickwick Landing Reservoir will return to normal summer lake levels on schedule by mid-April, dependent on rainfall.
 The reservoir was lowered to winter pool levels several weeks early last fall after TVA’s analysis showed that a large earthquake could potentially damage the dam’s south embankment.
 While this type of seismic event is unlikely, the safety of downstream communities, industries, the public and our employees is our top priority.
 To lower the downstream risk, TVA will install an early warning system to notify downstream residents should such an earthquake occur.

-- TVA is installing multiple layers of seismic detection equipment that will send a notification to TVA and the National Weather Service of any change in the embankment.
+- TVA has installed multiple layers of seismic detection equipment that will send a notification to TVA and the National Weather Service of any change in the embankment.
 If necessary, a notification for downstream residents to seek higher ground will be sent via the National Weather Service.

 - Anyone with a weather radio in the vicinity of Pickwick Dam will receive an alert in case of damage to the dam due to a major seismic event.
 TVA will provide weather radios to downstream area residents this spring.

-- Beginning March 12, portions of Highway 128 will be blocked so that crews can install cables that will run the length of the embankment and detect even slight amounts of movement.
+- Crews have installed cables that run the length of the embankment and detect even slight amounts of movement.
 Video and thermal cameras also are being installed.

 - Earthquake ground shaking monitoring equipment with alarm triggers for strong shaking